 That aside, putting shoes on is more about a state of mind you get into when you put them on.
 It doesn’t have to be shoes either.
 For some people, shoes are the trigger, or for others, it could be wearing makeup.

 Everyone has that one thing that gets them mentally prepared for work.
 Find your ‘thing’ and get into the routine of doing it every day.

 Of course, we all need to limit the amount of contact we have with others right now, but when working remotely, it’s essential to get out at least once a day.
 Many ways are going outside benefits us mentally, including improving memory and concentration levels and relieving stress.
 Besides, when the sun is being as kind as it is to us right now, there’s no better way to top up your vitamin D levels!

-Don’t let your life become all about work, watching the latest coronavirus updates and drinking wine.
-Find ways to experience pleasure in life outside work times.
+Don’t let your life become all about work, watching the latest coronavirus updates and drinking wine every night.
+There are other ways to experience pleasure in life outside work times.

 Learning how to be productive when you work from home is just like mastering any new skill.
 Of course, it won’t be easy at first but it will become more natural with practice.
 We hope that after reading this article, you will be more productive.
 If you have any top tips to add, please share them in the comments below!

 If you know anyone who’s struggling to adapt to home working, please share this helpful guide with them on social media – they will be sure to thank you for it!